dgaydukov/cert-aws/files/sa.md

 ###### QuickSight
 QuickSight - BI (business intelligence) tool, for building visualizations, perform ad-hoc analysis (can connect to all aws data sources).
 It's used inside aws infra, so it's for internal users only (not for external).
+You can load data form s3/athena/rds/redshift/dynamoDB.

 ###### EC2
 EC2 (Elastic Compute Cloud) - web service that provides resizable compute capacity